dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 > Internally, Cosmos stores the data in a simple [struct](https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/using-structs) format made up of primitive data types.
 For each request, the database engine translates the primitive data into the model representation you've selected.

-Note in Figure 5-13 how Cosmos DB supports [Azure Table Storage](https://azure.microsoft.com/services/storage/tables/).
-Both Cosmos DB and [Azure Table Storage](https://docs.microsoft.com/azure/cosmos-db/table-storage-overview) share the same underlying table model and expose many of the same table operations.
-However, the [Cosmos DB Table API](https://docs.microsoft.com/azure/cosmos-db/table-introduction) provides many premium enhancements not available in the Azure Storage API.
+In the previous figure, 5-13, note the [Table API]((https://docs.microsoft.com/azure/cosmos-db/table-introduction)) option.
+This API is an evolution of [Azure Table Storage](https://azure.microsoft.com/services/storage/tables/).
+Both share the same underlying table model, but the Cosmos DB Table API provides many premium enhancements not available in the Azure Storage API.
 These features are contrasted in Figure 5-4.

 ![Azure Table API](media/azure-table-api.png)

 **Figure 5-14**: Azure Table API Providers

-Microservices that consume Azure Table storage can migrate to Azure Cosmos DB by using the Table API.
+Microservices that consume Azure Table storage can easily migrate to the Cosmos DB Table API.
 No code changes are required.

 ### Tunable Consistency